pixelpluginhq/wp-container-api/README.md

 # WordPress Container API

-`pixelplugin/wp-container-api` is a package that provides global functions for working with a global dependency container in WordPress.
+`pixelplugin/wp-container-api` is a composer package that provides global functions for working with a global dependency container in WordPress.

 ## Installation